County Limerick Ireland · Co. Limerick · Knockaderry Save · Share

 By train

 No station.
-Nearest is Limerick or Tralee, then car or taxi.
+The nearest railhead is Limerick (Colbert) or Tralee, then car or taxi.

 By air

-Shannon Airport (SNN) is 1 hour by car.
-Limerick is 35 minutes.
+Shannon Airport (SNN) is about an hour by car.
+Kerry Airport (KIR) is a similar distance west.